-On October 3, 2018, the Company entered into a License Agreement ("Janssen License Agreement") and a Research Collaboration and Option Agreement ("Janssen Collaboration Agreement" with Janssen Pharmaceuticals, Inc. ("Janssen") part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
-The Company also entered into a Stock Purchase Agreement ("JJDC Stock Purchase Agreement") with Johnson & Johnson Innovation-JJDC, Inc. ("JJDC"), a New Jersev corporation.
-Under the Janssen License Agreement, Janssen has received a worldwide, exclusive license to the Company's ARO-HBV program, the Company's third-generation subcutaneously administered RNAi therapeutic candidate being developed as a potentially curative therapy for patients with chronic hepatitis B virus infection.
+On October 3, 2018, the Company entered into a License Agreement ("Janssen License Agreement") and a Research Collaboration and Option Agreement ("Janssen Collaboration Agreement") with Janssen Pharmaceuticals, Inc. ("Janssen") part of the Janssen Pharmaceutical Companies of Johnson & Johnson.
+The Company also entered into a Stock Purchase Agreement ("JJDC Stock Purchase Agreement") with Johnson & Johnson Innovation-JJDC, Inc. ("JJDC"), a New Jersey corporation.
+Under the Janssen License Agreement, Janssen has received a worldwide, exclusive license to the Company's ARO-HBV program, the Company's thirdgeneration subcutaneously administered RNAi therapeutic candidate being developed as a potentially curative therapy for patients with chronic hepatitis B virus infection.
 Beyond the Company's ongoing Phase 1 / 2 study of ARO-HBV, Janssen will be wholly responsible for clinical development and commercialization.
 Under the Janssen Collaboration Agreement, Janssen will be able to select three new targets against which Arrowhead will develop clinical candidates.
 These candidates are subject to certain restrictions and will not include candidates in the Company's current pipeline.
 The Company will perform discovery, optimization and preclinical development, entirely funded by Janssen, sufficient to allow the filing of a U.S. Investigational New Drug application or equivalent, at which time Janssen will have the option to take an exclusive license.
 If the option is exercised, Janssen will be wholly responsible for clinical development and commercialization.
-Under the JJDC Stock Purchase Agreement, in October 2018 the Company sold 3,260,869 shares of common stock to JJDC at a price of \$23,00 per share.
+Under the JJDC Stock Purchase Agreement, in October 2018 the Company sold 3,260,869 shares of common stock to JJDC at a price of \$23.00 per share.
 Under the terms of the agreements taken together, the Company has received \$175 million as an upfront payment, \$75 million in the form of an equity investment by JJDC in Arrowhead common stock, and may receive up to \$1.6 billion in development and sales milestones payments for the Janssen License Agreement, and up to \$1.9 billion in development and sales milestone payments for the three additional targets covered under the Janssen Collaboration Agreement.
 The Company is further eligible to receive tiered royalties up to mid teens under the license agreement and up to low teens under the collaboration and option agreement on product sales.

 The Company has evaluated these agreements in accordance with the new revenue recognition requirements that became effective for the Company on October 1, 2018.
+The adoption of the new revenue standard did not have a material impact on the balances reported when evaluated under the superseded revenue standard.
 At the inception of these agreements, the Company has identified one distinct performance obligation.
-Regarding the Janssen License Agreement, the Company determined that the key deliverables included the license and certain R&D services including the Company's responsibility to complete the ongoing Phase 1 / 2 study of ARO-HBV and the Company's responsibility to ensure certain manufacturing of ARO-HBV drug product is completed and delivered to Janssen (the "Janssen R&D Services").
+Regarding the Janssen License Agreement, the Company determined that the key deliverables included the license and certain R&D services including the Company's responsibility to complete the ongoing Phase 1 / 2 study of JNJ-3989 (ARO-HBV) and the Company's responsibility to ensure certain manufacturing of JNJ-3989 (ARO-HBV) drug product is completed and delivered to Janssen (the "Janssen R&D Services").
 Due to the specialized and unique nature of these Janssen R&D services, and their direct relationship with the license, the Company determined that these deliverables represent one distinct bundle and thus, one performance obligation.
 The Company also determined that Janssen's option to require the Company to develop up to three new targets is not a material right, and thus, not a performance obligation at the onset of the agreement.
-The consideration for this option will be accounted for if and when it is exercised.
+The consideration for this option will be accounted for when it is exercised.